Shropshire Yeomanry: 75th (Shropshire Yeomanry) Medium Regiment, RA

 On 1 September 1939, the Shropshire Yeomanry was a Horsed Cavalry Regiment, but, in 1940, the Regiment lost its horses and converted to artillery.
 H.Q. and "A" Squadrons formed 101 and 102 Batteries of the 75th Medium Regiment, R.A.
 On 20 December 1942, the Regiment, equipped with 4.5" howitzers, left Liverpool for Durban and Suez, arriving on 14 April 1943.
 101 Battery was re-equipped with 5.5 howitzers, whilst 102 kept its 4.5s.

 After intensive training, 101 battery moved through the desert to Tripoli, then went to Syracuse in Sicily and saw its first action.
 102 Battery arrived in Sicily from Egypt on 7 August.

-The Regiment served through the Italian campaign, sometimes in support of the 5th Army, sometimes with the 8th Army (at least parof the time with 6 AGRA), and saw action in many notable battles.
+The Regiment served through the Italian campaign, sometimes in support of the 5th Army, sometimes with the 8th Army (at least part of the time with 6 AGRA), and saw action in many notable battles.
 These included the third battle of Monte Cassino, operations against the Gustav Line and the breakthrough, operations against the Hitler Line, actions at Arezzo and the occupation of Florence and Forlì.

 The Regiment went on to serve in the Apennines against the Gothic Line and on to the final offensives of the 8th Army in Spring 1945.
 The end of the war found the 75th Medium Regiment in defensive positions facing Tito's Yugoslav army in Venezia Giulia.